j-driller/github/Talks-Writing/README.txt

-These are a sampling of talks given by me at the 'WWW Word' to Web Developers and Content  Authors at EBMUD.
+These are a sampling of talks given by me at the 'WWW University' to Web Developers and Content  Authors at EBMUD.
 The audience was junior or non-technical.
 The talks were given monthly, for several years, while I managed  the organization's internal and external web presence.
 The group consisted of 70+ members and, as time went on, transitioned to other members contributing